Git Tags: How to Mark Releases and Versions

 git checkout -b hotfix-v1.0 v1.0

-Creating a branch from a tag is useful when you need to apply fixes to an older version without affecting the main development branch.
+Creating a branch from a tag is a common pattern when you need to apply bug fixes to an older version without affecting the main development branch.
+This is often called a hotfix branch and is an important part of managing multiple release versions.
 This concept works closely with Git branching fundamentals.

 Deleting Tags

 Sometimes you may need to remove a tag, either locally or from a remote repository.
-Git provides commands for both scenarios.
+This might happen if a tag was created by mistake, if a release was cancelled, or if you need to correct the tag name.

 Delete tags: